Kernel Machines for Current Status Data: Simulation Study

+Figure~\ref{fig:Weibull-failure-time} compares the results obtained by the KM-CSD to results achieved by the Cox proportional hazards (PH) model and by the AFT model, for different sample sizes.

 In Setting 2 (Multi-Weibull failure-time), the covariates $Z$ are generated uniformly on $[0,1]^{10},$ and the censoring variable $C$ is generated uniformly on $[0,\tau]$, as in setting 1.
 The failure time $T$ is generated from a Weibull distribution with parameters $scale=-0.5Z_{1}+2Z_{2}-Z_{3},\, shape=2$.
 The failure time was then truncated at $\tau=2$.
 Note that this model depends only on the first three variables.
 In Figure~\ref{fig:Multi-Weibull-failure-time}, boxplots of risks are presented.
-Figure~\ref{fig:Multi-Weibull-failure-time} illustrates that the CSD-SVM with a linear kernel is superior to the other methods, for all sample sizes and for both the cases $g$ known and uknown.
-However, since the data may be sparse in the feature space, the CSD-SVM with an RBF kernel might require a larger sample size to converge.

 In Setting 3 (Multi-Log-Normal), the covariates $Z$ are generated uniformly on $[0,1]^{10},$ $C$ was generated as before and the failure time $T$ was generated from a Log-Normal distribution with parameters $\mu=\frac{1}{2}(0.3Z_{1}+0.5Z_{2}+0.2Z_{3}),\,\sigma=1$.
 The failure time was then truncated at $\tau=7$.
 Figure~\ref{fig:Log-Normal-failure-time} presents the risks of the compared methods.
-This example illustrates that for small sample sizes, the CSD-SVM risks are significantly superior and converge quickly to the Bayes risk.
-As the sample size grows, the AFT also converges to the Bayes risk whereas the Cox estimates does not, as can be seen by the very high risks they produce.
-Note that for the Log-Normal distribution, even though the AFT assumption is correct, the CSD-SVM manages to produce better or equivalent results.

 In Setting 4, we considered a non-smooth conditional expectation function in the shape of a triangle.
-The covariates $Z$ are generated uniformly on $[0,1],$ $C$ is generated uniformly on $[0,\tau]$, and $T$ was generated according to the following
+The covariates $Z$ are generated uniformly on $[0,1],$ $C$ is generated uniformly on $[0,\tau]$, and $T$ is generated according to the following

-The failure time was then truncated at at $\tau=8$.
+The failure time was then truncated at $\tau=8$.
 In Figure~\ref{fig:triangle box I}, the boxplots of risks are presented.
-As can be seen, the CSD-SVM with an RBF kernel is superior in both cases, for sufficently large sample sizes.

-To illustrate the flexibility of the CSD-SVM, we also present a graphical representation of the true conditional expectation and its estimates, as a function of the covariates.
+To illustrate the flexibility of the KM-CSD, we also present a graphical representation of the true conditional expectation and its estimates, as a function of the covariates.
 Figure~\ref{fig:triangle plot I} compares the true expectation to the computed estimates for the case that $g$ is known; these estimates are based on the first iteration.
-As can be seen, the CSD-SVM with an RBF kernel produces the most superior results.
+As can be seen, the KM-CSD with an RBF kernel produces the most superior results.